twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-28-seeing-contemplative%zh.rst

 Therefore, fundamental knowledge or moral education is extremely important.
 Without this foundation, even wholesome knowledge can create problems and sufferings to family life and society.
 So, human knowledge is use to solve poverty and other problems and not for selfishness, exploitation and harming.
 Therefore, human worldly knowledge has two kinds; wholesome and unwholesome.
 There is also a special knowledge or transcendental knowledge, or super knowledge only came from a Buddha.

 Even wholesome worldly knowledge by using it wrongly, foolishly and stupidly bring a lot of harms, because it is based on craving, greed, ill-will, hatred, delusion, and ignorance.
 Therefore, the Buddha said that all worldly pleasure came from worldly knowledge are low and ignoble.
-These cannot free one from the round of existences (saṁsāra), not free from dukkha, not make the mind calm and peaceful, cannot develop penetrative knowledge, not lead to right knowing, not leading to the goal of Nibbāna which known by the ariyas.
+These cannot free one from the round of existences (saṁsāraṁ), not free from dukkha, not make the mind calm and peaceful, cannot develop penetrative knowledge, not lead to right knowing, not leading to the goal of Nibbāna which known by the ariyas.
 Sometimes people are too ignorant and stupid that they study, learn and imitate everything.
 There was an interesting ghost (peta) story on this point.

 Miserable Strange Ghost: